joonasviljakainen/secretmessages/documentation/design.md

 ## Algorithms

 __Least-Significant Bit encoding__ will be used for hiding the messages.
-If I have the time, I will implement a second algorithm for comparison (e.g. __Echo Hiding__, or something simpler).

-- Question to the director: would it be wiser to implement e.g. a pen-and-paper encryption algorithm to go with the hidden message, as opposed to implementing an alternative hiding algorithm?
-Echo hiding will require writing a lot of mathematically intense functions.
+I will implement a second algorithm for comparison (e.g. __Echo Hiding__, or something simpler).

 ### Time & space complexities